Bg

 When it comes to adjusting the position of the mattress, you’ll want to stay ahead of developmental milestones.
 Lower the crib mattress before your baby learns to sit, so they can’t fall out either by leaning against the side or by pulling over it.
 Similarly, move the mattress to its lowest position before your child starts to stand.

 Cords, necklaces, and strings are a strangulation hazard for babies and young children.
 It’s best to keep your child’s crib or bed away from windows so blinds or drape cords aren’t within reach.
 In fact, the Consumer Product Safety Commission (CPSC) recommends using cordless window coverings when possible.
-Likewise, keep any cords from monitors and white noise machines away from your child’s sleeping area.
+Likewise, keep any cords from monitors and away from your child’s sleeping area.

-Here’s what the AAP wants you to know when choosing a crib:
+Here’s when choosing a crib:

 • Cribs that were manufactured before 2011 should not be used.